AvolitesLtd/TitanManual/docs/titan-basics.md

 Consoles have a number of DMX outputs on 5-pin XLR for direct connection to fixtures and dimmers, and can send Art-Net or sACN over Ethernet.

-When you patch a dimmer or fixture you tell Titan which of the 64 DMX lines it is on.
+When you patch a dimmer or fixture you tell Titan which DMX line / universe it is on.
 Each line can be configured to come out of one or more of the XLR outputs on the back of the console, and/or to Art-Net or sACN universes over Ethernet.
 Some hardware has limitations on the number of lines you can output - see the [DMX output section](system-settings/dmx-output-mapping.md#configuring-dmx-outputs) for more information.